 The Purpose of a Cover Letter

 Your letter should avoid making the wrong impression about your candidacy.
-It also shouldn’t provide useless information that makes it more difficult for the recruiter to focus on your most compelling qualifications.
-Here’s what not to include in your cover letter.
-Here are 15 things not to include in your cover letter.
+Furthermore, it shouldn’t provide useless information that makes it more difficult for the recruiter to focus on your most compelling qualifications.

 Your cover letter is viewed as a sample of your ability as a writer and evidence of your attention to detail.
 Even a minor typo or error can knock you out of contention for the job.
 Review these proofreading tips to make sure your letters are perfect.